 You might use the term ‘fun’ in conversation with your coach without actually talking about the same thing.
 Fun to one person could be fitness-related.
 While for someone else it’s beating people.
-Yet for another there might be a certain social connection needs to be really fun.
+Yet for another, there might be a certain social connection that needs to be really fun.

 Regardless of your age or skill level, one relatively simple means of quantifying your experiences is to break things down into the following domains.

 - Mind, which includes thoughts (the words and pictures in my head), attitudes (the general ways I am looking at things), and beliefs (how I view myself, others, the future, and the world).

 - Feelings (your emotional energy and how intense it is).

 - Body (the messages you are receiving physically from head to toe).

 - Five senses (what your attention is drawn towards in the areas of sight, touch, hearing, smell and taste).

 - Actions (what you are doing, what you’ve stopped doing, things you are speeding up or slowing down, doing more of or less of etc.).